Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: Simulation Studies

-We compare the following 9 methods in terms of both their embedding quality and alignment performance: (i) the proposed EOT eigenmaps with $t=0$ (``EOT-0"); (ii) the proposed EOT eigenmaps with $t=3$ (``EOT-1"); (iii) the landmark-based bipartite diffusion maps \cite{pham2018large} (``lbdm"); (iv) the Seurat integration method \cite{stuart2019comprehensive} (``seurat") whose implementation details are described in Appendix \ref{supp.simu.sec} ; (v) the Roseland algorithm \cite{shen2022scalability} (``rl"); (vi) PCA applied to each dataset separately, forming the $q$-dimensional embedding from the first $q$ principle components, i.e., the first $q$ eigenvectors of the sample covariance matrix of each dataset (``pca"); (vii) kernel-based PCA applied to each dataset separately, forming the $q$-dimensional embedding from the eigenvectors of the kernel matrix described in~\cite{ding2023learning}; (viii) PCA applied to the concatenated dataset $\{x_1,...,x_{m}, y_1,...,y_{n}\}$, forming the embedding from the first $q$ principle components (``j-pca"); (ix) kernel-based PCA applied to the concatenated dataset, forming the embedding from the first $q$ eigenvectors of the kernel matrix described in~\cite{ding2023learning} (``j-kpca").
-For ``EOT-0", ``EOT-1", ``lbdm" and ``rl", following the recommendation of \cite{ding2023learning}, we set the bandwidth parameter $\varepsilon$ for the corresponding kernel matrices as the median of all pairwise distances $\{\|x_i-y_j\|^2\}_{i\in[m], j\in[n]}$.
-To evaluate the performance of each method, we compare the obtained embedded data points $\widetilde T=\{\widetilde x_1, ..., \widetilde x_m, \widetilde y_1, ..., \widetilde y_n\}$ to their corresponding latent variables $\bar{T}=\{\bar x_1, ..., \bar x_m, \bar y_1, ..., \bar y_n\}$ in terms of their local neighborhood structures.
-Specifically, for each $\mu\in \bar T$ and corresponding $\widetilde{\mu} \in \widetilde T$, we denote by $S_\mu$ the set of 50-nearest neighbors of $\mu$ in $\bar T$, and denote by $W_\mu$ the set of the 50-nearest neighbors of $\widetilde \mu$ in $\widetilde T$.
-We then compute the quantities
+We compare the following methods in terms of their embedding and alignment quality: \begin{itemize} \item the proposed EOT eigenmaps with $t=0$ (``EOT-0") and $t=1$ (``EOT-1"); \item the Seurat integration method \cite{stuart2019comprehensive} (``seurat"), which computes a joint embedding by performing SVD on the product of the two data matrices (Appendix~\ref{supp.simu.sec}); \item the Roseland \cite{shen2022scalability} (``rl") and LBDM (``lbdm'')~\cite{pham2018large} algorithms, which obtain a joint embedding via a landmark-based bipartite diffusion process between the two datasets.
+These methods are algorithmically similar to our approach but use different normalizations of the Gaussian kernel motivated by diffusion maps~\cite{coifman2006diffusionMaps} for a single dataset; see a more detailed discussion at the end of Section~\ref{sec: related work}; \item PCA applied to each dataset separately, forming the $q$-dimensional embedding from the first $q$ principal components, i.e., the first $q$ eigenvectors of the sample covariance matrix of each dataset (``pca"); \item kernel-based PCA applied to each dataset separately, forming the $q$-dimensional embedding from the eigenvectors of the kernel matrix described in~\cite{ding2023learning}; \item PCA applied to the concatenated dataset $\{x_1,...,x_{m}, y_1,...,y_{n}\}$, forming the embedding from the first $q$ principal components (``j-pca"); \item kernel-based PCA applied to the concatenated dataset, forming the embedding from the first $q$ eigenvectors of the kernel matrix described in~\cite{ding2023learning} (``j-kpca"). \end{itemize} For ``EOT-0", ``EOT-1", ``lbdm" and ``rl", following the recommendation of \cite{ding2023learning}, we set the bandwidth parameter $\varepsilon$ for the corresponding kernel matrices as the median of all pairwise distances $\{\|x_i-y_j\|^2\}_{i\in[m], j\in[n]}$; see Appendix~\ref{supp.simu.sec} for empirical justification.
+To evaluate the performance of each method, we compare the embedded data points $\widetilde T=\{\widetilde x_1, ..., \widetilde x_m, \widetilde y_1, ..., \widetilde y_n\}$ to their corresponding latent variables $\bar{T}=\{\bar x_1, ..., \bar x_m, \bar y_1, ..., \bar y_n\}$ in terms of their local neighborhood structures.
+Specifically, for each $\iota\in \bar T$ and corresponding $\widetilde{\iota} \in \widetilde T$, we denote by $S_\iota$ the set of 50-nearest neighbors of $\iota$ in $\bar T$, and denote by $W_\iota$ the set of the 50-nearest neighbors of $\widetilde \iota$ in $\widetilde T$.
+We then compute

 where the denominator $(n+m)$ reflects the total number of data points.
 A higher concordance score suggests a better alignment of the two datasets in terms of the shared torus structure and a better recovery of the local neighborhood structure of the latent torus samples.
 For each setting, the simulation is repeated 500 times to calculate the averaged concordance.